Español/for Spanish speakers: Aquí hay un enlace a un pdf: Pautas para grupos de fidelidad

-Guidelines for Faithfulness Groups (also known as Peer Groups and Spiritual Accountability Groups)
+Guidelines for Faithfulness Groups (also known as Spiritual Accountability Groups or Peer Groups)

-• The purpose of the Faithfulness Group meetings is to help pay attention to God’s presence and activity in the life of Friends who are carrying out a ministry or following a leading.
-The Faithfulness Group practices provide ongoing support and help with discernment for the members of the group.
+• The purpose of the Faithfulness Group meetings is to help pay attention to God’s presence and activity in the life of those who are attempting to be faithful in service, witness, daily life, following a leading, or carrying out a ministry.

-• The role of the group is to prayerfully listen and, as prompted by the Spirit, to ask questions after a presentation is over that can help the presenter explore more deeply her/his relationship to, awareness of, and response to God in carrying out her/his service.
+• The role of the group is to prayerfully listen and, as moved by the Spirit, to ask questions after each presentation that can help presenters explore more deeply their relationship to, awareness of, and response to God/Spirit in carrying out service, ministry, or witness.

 • Ideally, the group meets on an ongoing basis; in rotation, each member of the group will have a regular opportunity to be the focus of the group’s prayerful attention.